 How To Make Brown Sugar Pie

-You will then pour the milk over the crust and resist the urge to stir.
-Add the pieces of butter over the pie, followed by a sprinkle of cinnamon.
+You will then pour the evaporated milk over the crust and resist the urge to stir.
+Seriously, don't stir it.

 How To Store Brown Sugar Pie